Updates, commentary, training and advice on immigration and asylum law

 Two requirements are at the heart of the Tier 2 (General) scheme.
 The first is that, subject to limited exceptions, the job must be in a skilled occupation.
 The Guidance specifies that it must be a position at or above Level 6 in the National Qualifications Framework (NQF).
 The second is that the job cannot be offered to a migrant worker from outside the EEA unless the employer is unable to fill the job with a worker from the settled labour force.

 The Home Office case was that the work done by these four employees was not sufficiently skilled.
-The roles were described variously as human resources manger, company accountant and business development manager, each with a particular Standard Occupation Classification (SOC) code that meant they could be recruited under Tier 2.
+The roles were described variously as human resources manager, company accountant and business development manager, each with a particular Standard Occupation Classification (SOC) code that meant they could be recruited under Tier 2.
 In fact, a compliance inspection found, the work done was of a much lower skill level.
 For example:

 The duties undertaken by Mr Okoro did not meet the description for his role as HR manager in the COS, nor was it commensurate with the applicable SOC code (1135).
 The [Home Office] letter stated: